corda/corda-runtime-os/tools/plugins/network/src/main/kotlin/net/corda/cli/plugins/network/README.md

 ```

 # Onboard a member to an existing Corda cluster
-This command should only be used for internal development.

 This is a sub-command under the `network` plugin for on-boarding a member (MGM or standard member) into a running Corda cluster.

 To run the network either use the app simulator `deploy.sh` script ([see here](../../../../../../../../../../../applications/tools/p2p-test/app-simulator/scripts/README.md)) or run a combined worker locally ([see here](../../../../../../../../../../../applications/workers/release/combined-worker/README.md)).

 ## Onboard an MGM member to an existing Corda cluster
-This command should only be used for internal development.
 See the [wiki](https://github.com/corda/corda-runtime-os/wiki/MGM-Onboarding) for more details.

 This is a sub-command under the `dynamic` sub-command to onboard a new MGM member (and create a new group).
 By default, the command will save the group policy file into `~/.corda/gp/groupPolicy.json` (and will overwrite any
 existing group policy file there).